 Notice Dr. Jacob Is updated to Jacob.

-Mike’s record which is present only in the source table but not in the target table.
-It’s now inserted into the target table.
+Mike’s record, which is present only in the source table but not in the target table, is now inserted into the target table.

-Johnson record, which is present only in the target table but not in the source table, is deleted from the target table, and here is the syntax to do it.
+The record for Johnson, which is present only in the target table but not in the source table, is deleted from the target table.
+Here is the syntax to do it.

 MERGE [dbo].[TblCustomerTarget] AS T